Joystick Mouse Control

 """

-Handles the joystick control functionality for the mouse cursor.
+Handles joystick input for mouse control.

 """